 Established in 1999, the network currently involves 10 organizations in regular learning communities and training initiatives, all centered on sharing best practices in youth, family, and neighborhood development.

 Community Advocates, as state-funded Milwaukee Brighter Futures Lead Agency, brings together numerous networks and task forces to work collaboratively on building a strong community prevention system focusing on the issues of child abuse and neglect, teen pregnancy, youth violence, youth AODA issues, parenting and youth self-sufficiency.

-We provide a community forum to identify best practices for youth-engagement, risky sexual behavior prevention, substance abuse prevention, child abuse and neglect prevention strategies, parenting support and family strengthening.
+We provide a forum to identify best practices for youth-engagement, risky sexual behavior prevention, substance abuse prevention, child abuse and neglect prevention strategies, parenting support and family strengthening.